ncphillips/makersasylum.com/sdg-school.md

   title: Program details
 - template: body-copy
   content: |-
     The SDG School program consists of two modules which will be conducted within a time span of 4 weeks.
-The components of each module are as follows
+The components of each module are as follows:

     **Module 1: STEAM** (Duration 1st July - 13th July)